ksakloth/Software-Engineering-for-Data-Scientists/README.md

-# Software-Engineering-for-Data-Scientists
+# Software Engineering for Data-Scientists & Data Science Methods for Clean Energy Research
-Course work from SEDS -UWDIRECT
+Course work from SEDS and DSMCER-UWDIRECT